-OTHER FEES: AMOUNT DESCRIPTION Late Registration Fee \$50 Students registering after the end of the add/drop period (4th week) will be charged a late registration fee.
+OTHER FEES: AMOUNT DESCRIPTION ate Registration Fee \$50 Students registering after the end of the add/drop period (4th week) will be charged a late registration fee.
 NOTE: New students are not subject to a Late Registration Fee.
-Administrative Fees 0 to 3 units more than 3 units \$100 \$300 The administrative fee covers the following costs: Parking Library access and support services (excluding Library fees) Unofficial transcripts (for Official Transcripts, see Official Transcript Processing) Completion of certifications and verifications Miscellaneous campus and program events Federal Work Study administration Professional liability coverage during clinical/field training Non-applicable to Non-Matriculating enrollment Materials and Technology Fee \$75 The materials and technology fee covers the following costs: Computer services and technology support Audiovisual services and technology support Remote online Library database and catalog access Applicable to Non-Matriculating enrollment Clinical Training and Placement Fee \$200 All students enrolled in the MFT, MFT/AT, MFT/PPS, and SC Programs are charged the Clinical Training and Placement Fee which covers costs associated with PSY 519A/B (Case Conference), as well as the placement and training of students who are required to accumulate service hours prior to graduation.
+Administrative Fees 0 to 3 units more than 3 units \$100 \$300 The administrative fee covers the following costs: Parking Library access and support services (excluding Library fees) Unofficial transcripts (for Official Transcripts, see Official Transcript Processing) Completion of certifications and verifications Miscellaneous campus and program events Federal Work Study administration Professional liability coverage during clinical/field training Non-applicable to Non-Matriculating enrollment Materials and Technology Fee \$75 The materials and technology fee covers the following costs: Computer services and technology support Audiovisual services and technology support Remote online Library database and catalog access Applicable to Non-Matriculating enrollment Clinical Training and Placement \$200 All students enrolled in the MFT, MFT/AT, MFT/PPS, and SC Programs are charged the Clinical Training and Placement Fee which covers costs associated with PSY 519A/B (Case Conference), as well as the placement and training of students who are required to accumulate service hours prior to graduation.

-MISCELLANEOUS FEES: AMOUNT DESCRIPTION Graduation Fee \$150 The Graduation Fee includes but is not limited to: Participation in the Commencement Ceremony Up to 10 tickets for the Ceremony One (1) Official Transcript BBS Program Certification form (if applicable) Diploma Graduation Fee CWA Only \$70 Cap/Gown purchase is the student's responsibility Commencement Tickets \$5 After the initial 10 tickets included in the Graduation Fee, each additional ticket is \$5.
+MISCELLANEOUS FEES: AMOUNT DESCRIPTION Graduation Fee \$150 The Graduation Fee includes but is not limited to: Participation in the Commencement Ceremony Up to 10 tickets for the Ceremony One (1) Official Transcript BBS Program Certification form (if applicable) Diploma Graduation Fee CWA Only \$70 Cap/Gown purchase is the student's responsibility Commencement Tickets \$10 As part of their Graduation Fee, graduates will receive an allotment of tickets based on the venue for the ceremony.
+Additional tickets may be purchased for \$10 each.
 Diploma Fee \$70 This fee is due if you choose not to participate in the Commencement Ceremony.
 Replacement Diploma Fee \$50 Replacement diploma Diploma Mailing Fees U.S.P.S.
 Express Mail U.S.P.S.
-Express Mail \$25 \$50 If mailed within the United States If mailed outside the United States Unofficial Transcript(s) Official Transcript(s) Fee Expedited Standard \$20 \$10 Expedited - 2 business days (processing time) Standard - 10 business days (processing time) Additional transcripts ordered on the same form are \$5 each Transcript Mailing Fees U.S. First Class Mail U.S.P.S.
+Express Mail Unofficial Transcript(s) \$25 \$50 Free If mailed within the United States If mailed outside the United States Official Transcript(s) Fee Expedited Standard \$20 \$10 Expedited - 2 business days (processing time) Standard - 10 business days (processing time) Additional transcripts ordered on the same form are \$5 each Transcript Mailing Fees U.S. First Class Mail U.S.P.S.
 Express Mail U.S.P.S.
-Express Mail No charge \$25 \$50 If mailed within the United States If mailed outside the United States Payment Plan \$85/set-up Replacement ID \$20 Student/Trainee/Intern/Alumni Subpoena Records Request \$15 Charge assessed regardless of whether records exist Late Payment Fee \$35 Assessed each month if payment is not received by due date Returned Check Charge \$30 Charge assessed for each NSF instance Portfolio/Professional Paper Binding Fee \$35 The binding fee applies to all students who are either required (AT and OMC) or recommended (MFT) to submit a copy to the Library.
+Express Mail No charge \$25 \$50 If mailed within the United States If mailed outside the United States Payment Plan \$85/set-up Replacement ID \$20 Student/Trainee/Associate/Alumni Subpoena Records Request \$15 Charge assessed regardless of whether records exist Late Payment Fee \$35 Assessed each month if payment is not received by due date Returned Check Charge \$30 Charge assessed for each NSF instance Portfolio/Professional Paper Binding Fee \$35 The binding fee applies to all students who are either required (AT and OMC) or recommended (MFT) to submit a copy to the Library.
 Paid in the Library.
 Portfolio/Professional Paper Personal Copy Fee \$52 The personal copy is optional and offered as a convenience.
 Paid in the Library.
 Overdue Fines \$0.50/day Books, DVDs, tapes, CDs, etc Paid in the Library.
 Overdue Fines \$3.00 per day Tests, Cameras - Paid in the Library.
 Lost/damaged Processing Fee \$15.00 plus cost of replacement, if applicable If the student replaces the lost item before the Library does, they are charged 50% Paid in the Library.
 Copies, Printing \$0.10/page Copies made in the Library Paid in the Library.
 Fax \$1.50/page Faxes completed in the Library - Paid in the Library.
-Personal Copy Fee Overdue Fines Overdue Fines Lost/damaged Processing Fee \$0.50/day \$3.00 per day \$15.00 plus cost of replacement, if applicable \$0.10/page Paid in the Library.
-Books, DVDs, tapes, CDs, etc Paid in the Library.
-Tests, Cameras - Paid in the Library.
-If the student replaces the lost item before the Library does are charged 50% Paid in the Library.
-Copies made in the Library Paid in the Library.